tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 php -d pcre.jit=0 composer.phar install
 ```

 Modify the last line to add the `-d pcre.jit=0` parameter to avoid some issues that may arise in Mac OS X. Run these commands and install the dependencies.
-Have the students run the example given once the installation completes.
+Once the installation completes, have students run the example.

 Ensure that everyone has successfully installed and can run the `hd-wallet-derive` tool from the command line.
 Once everyone has successfully installed the tool, have everyone `cd ..` into the directory containing the `hd-wallet-derive` folder.

 * Explain that we are going to be working in the directory right above the tool's, so that we don't mix our code with the tool's code.

-First, let's create something called a "symlink" -- essentially a shortcut -- to our `hd-wallet-derive.php` script called `derive` to make the command shorter.
+First, let's create something called a "symlink"—essentially a shortcut—to our `hd-wallet-derive.php` script called `derive` to make the command shorter.

-Note, creating symlinks is not supported by default on Windows, only reading them, so first, have Windows users perform the following steps:
+Note: Creating symlinks is not supported by default on Windows, only reading them, so first, have Windows users perform the following steps:

 * Open up Git-Bash as an administrator (right-click on Git-Bash in the start menu).